rkoron007/docker/homeworks/D3/first_composition/README.md

 # First Composition

 Time to take on your first Docker Compose file!
-Today you'll be taking a very simple Flask and Redis application and creating a compose file to run it locally.
+You'll be working with a real life example of using WordToday you'll be taking a very simple Flask and Redis application and creating a compose file to run it locally.
 Start off by taking a look at the [skeleton][skeleton].